Milton Grant: WDCA-TV

 A company headed by Grant, Capital Broadcasting Company, applied in November 1962 to build ultra high frequency (UHF) channel 20 in Washington.
 The permit was awarded the next year, and WDCA-TV began broadcasting on April 20, 1966, emphasizing sports programming.
 With his pivot from talent to management, Grant stopped going by "Milt" and instead preferred "Milton".
 Grant sold the station to Superior Tube Company, a Pennsylvania-based manufacturer of metal tubing products, in 1969, but he remained station president and general manager.
 In a 1986 interview, Grant would admit that he "went to school" managing WDCA-TV, which—as a UHF station competing in a four-VHF market—was at a disadvantage.
 He told Broadcasting magazine, "No one had ever heard of UHF."

-During Grant's management tenure at channel 20, the station cemented itself as the second independent in Washington, behind WTTG.
+During Grant's management tenure at channel 20, the station cemented itself as the second independent in Washington, behind WTTG, with a counterprogramming approach to program scheduling.
 Local programs ranged from monkey races during afternoon cartoons to late-night horror movies and coverage of the Washington Bullets basketball and Washington Capitals hockey teams.